YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 >class cp_decomposition{
 >&emsp;&emsp;    Mat\<type\> factor[3];
 >};
-where, Mat\<type\> is dense matrix class provided by the third party library Eigen/MKL;

 The template parameter "type" represents the data type of tensor and be "double" and "float";
 The factor is the matrix list of the corresponding CP decomposition.